tomorrow56/markdown-preview-extension/README.md

-# Markdown Preview Enhanced
+# Markdown Preview Right Click

-A VSCode extension that provides a side-by-side Markdown preview using Chrome's rendering engine.
+A VSCode extension that provides a side-by-side Markdown preview with right-click context menu integration using Chrome's rendering engine.

 ## Features